Yaseen5599/data-science-journey/README.md

 # Data Science Journey

-I am a first-year Computer Science student learning data science from scratch.
+I am a second-year Computer Science(Data Science) student learning data science from scratch.

 This repository documents my daily learning, experiments, mistakes, and projects as I train to become a data professional.